Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/06_Slurm.md

     account when assigning resources to a job or task in a job, and

 2. Slurm does not support the hierarchy in the compute nodes of LUMI.
-There is no way to specifically request all cores in a socket, NUMA domain or L3 cache domain.
+There is no way to specifically request all cores in a socket, NUMA node or L3 cache region.
 It is only possible on a per-node level which is the case that we already discussed.

 Instead, you have to specify the task structure in the `#SBATCH` lines of a job script or as the command line